 Pixels (aka web beacons/web bugs/java script).
 Pixels are tiny graphics with a unique identifier that are used to track the online movements of web users.
 Unlike cookies, which are stored on a computer’s hard drive, pixels are small graphics that are about the size of the period at the end of the sentence that are embedded invisibly on web pages or in HTML-based emails.
 Our third-party analytics providers may place pixels on the Site that track what other websites you visit (both before and after visiting the Site).
 Our third-party analytics providers use information obtained from pixels to help us improve our business and the Site.
 We do not control the use of pixels by third parties.
 See the section on “Third party analytics providers” below.

-- Use of non-personally identifiable information.
-We may use non-personally identifiable information for any lawful purpose, including, but not limited to analyzing trends, administering the Site, tracking users’ movements on the Site, and for management and improvement of the Site.
+B. Use of non-personally identifiable information.
+We may use non-personally identifiable information for any lawful purpose, including, but not limited to analyzing trends, administering the Site, tracking users ’movements on the Site, and for management and improvement of the Site.
 We may also use this information to monitor aggregate metrics such as total number of visitors or pages viewed; or to track submissions in any interactive portion of the Site.
 We may also combine non-personally identifiable information with non-personally identifiable information collected from other sources.

-- Legal requirements.
-In some cases, we may disclose your information (1) as required by any applicable law or legal regulation; (2) if we believe disclosure is needed to protect our rights, property, or safety; (3) to government regulators or law enforcement authorities in connection with any judicial proceeding, court order, subpoena, or legal process served on us or the Site; and (4) to respond to a physical threat to you or another person.
+B. Legal requirements.
+In some cases, we may disclose your information (1) as required by any applicable law or legal regulation; (2) if we believe disclosure is needed to protect our rights, property, or safety; (3)to government regulators or law enforcement authorities in connection with any judicial proceeding, court order, subpoena, or legal process served on us or the Site; and (4) to respond to a physical threat to you or another person.

 Keeping your information secure is of great concern to us.
 We exercise care in facilitating the transmission of information between your device or computer and our servers (or the third-party servers that operate and store information for the Site).
 Personally identifiable information collected by the Site is stored in operating environments with restricted access and are not available to the public.
 While we have mechanisms in place to safeguard your personal information after we receive it, no transmission of data over the internet can be guaranteed to be 100% secure.